rabobank/stratos/website/docs/deploy/overview.md

 In this case, Stratos is deployed in a manner optimized for the management of a single Cloud Foundry instance.

 For more information see the [guide](cloud-foundry/cloud-foundry).

-### Deployed in Kubernetes

-In this case, a Helm chart is used to deploy the Console into a Kubernetes environment.

-At the outer-level there are two services - the external service that provides the Console itself and a private service that provides a Postgres DB to the Console service.

-The Console service is provided by a deployment consisting of two containers, one providing the static front-end web application resources, served by an nginx instance, the other providing the API Server back-end.

 ### Deployed in Docker using a single container